NewKnave/NewKnave/README.md

 I just make simple programs for fun.

-My main programming languages are C and C++.

 ### My works

 ACSSh94 and ACSASh94 are inspired by the Caesar Cipher.
 It is a simple program that I am proud of!